zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 My motto is: ***"Talk is expensive.
 Show me the code."***

 Why?
-Because **code never lies.** It’s the most honest and up-to-date documentation of what’s really happening in your systems.
-While people may forget details or creatively reinterpret them, your repositories will tell the truth—messy or not.
+Because **code is usually the most current and most honest description of what a system actually does**.
+People forget details and reinterpret history, but repositories preserve what changed and where.

 Modern IT systems store nearly everything in code: infrastructure, pipelines, configurations, and documentation.
 This makes source code the **richest and most reliable source of architectural insight**.